Vijju1234567890/Leetcode-problems/1015/README.md

 Now, recall the Pigeonhole principle.
 According to it, I have `K` slots of remainders, from `[0,K-1]`.
 But if I get `0`, the question ends there and I have already found an answer!

 Hence, after considering at most `K` numbers, we will either get a `0`, or a remainder `X` which is getting repeated.
-This means that, we can consider only first `K` numbers made by the operation, at most `K-1` of them can give a distinct remainder.
+This means that, we can consider only first `K` numbers made by the operation, at most `K-1` of them can give a distinct remainder such that none of the remainder is `0`.
 If we get a repeated remainder or `0`, then we are actually done!

 But the question is, how and why?
 What is the significance of this repeated remainder?